“What do you coach? You coach the gap. Build a bridge that takes your people from where they are today to where they want or need to be.”

 Are you consistently free at the times your reps schedule their clusters of calls and demos?
 No?
 Hmmm…

-Sales managers who use recordings can coach more sales calls in a day than live shadowing managers get to in a week.
+Sales managers who use call recordings can coach more sales calls in a day than live shadowing managers get to in a week.
 I like to think of it as “coaching on-demand.”

 THREE: Sales Call “No Shows”